 1. Balicasag

-Home to one of the best marine sanctuaries, this is a diving mecca.
-While it’s true that with a tank you’ll be more relaxed and able to admire its imposing coral walls, mask‑and‑snorkel snorkeling is wonderful too.
-This is mainly because it’s one of the places where spotting sea turtles (green and hawcksbill) is almost guaranteed.
+Home to one of the best marine sanctuaries, this is something of a diving mecca.
+While it’s true that with a tank you’ll be more relaxed and able to admire its imposing coral walls, mask-and-snorkel snorkeling is wonderful too.
+This is mainly because it’s one of the places where spotting sea turtles—both green and hawksbill—is almost guaranteed.

 Balicasag is located about 40 minutes by boat from Alona Beach.
 Therefore, you won’t be able to snorkel on your own.
 You’ll need to hire a bangka or join a snorkeling or diving excursion.
-In our experience, the latter is much better, as they’re far more respectful of the animals and don’t try to scam you by saying you have to pay several fees.
+In our experience, the latter is much better, as they tend to be far more respectful of the animals and won’t try to rip you off by claiming you have to pay multiple fees.

 If you like, you can leave us a comment and we’ll give you the contact for our trusted company.